 - Don't overmix your batter!
 Overmixing batter can yield a denser cupcake, the opposite of a soft and fluffy baked good.
 Pay attention to the photos in this recipe for visual cues on how your cupcake batter should look before baking.

-- Let your cupcakes cool before assembling them.
+- Let your delicious cupcakes cool before assembling them.
 If your cupcakes are still warm when you pipe frosting onto them or try to add the filling, you'll regret it.
 The frosting may melt, and the warm cupcake's texture won't be quite sturdy enough to hold the filling well.

 - For a more flavorful cupcake, eat it the next day.
 The added time allows the flavors to meld together longer, resulting in a stronger taste.